-While content marketing is definitely very important for any business, it is one of the most important part of SaaS marketing strategy.
+While content marketing is definitely very important for any business, it is one of the most important parts of SaaS marketing strategy for B2B.

 When we take a look at most of the biggest players in the SaaS industry, they all have one thing in common: strong content marketing game.
 Buffer, a SaaS leader in the social media tools niche, is famous for its blog as one of the best resources for social media marketing.
 The same can be said with HubSpot or Moz in digital marketing.